 Government-wide Financial Statements - The Statement of Net Position and the Statement of Activities report information on all of the non-fiduciary activities of the District.
-For the most part, the effect of inter-fund activity has been removed from these statements.
+The effect of interfund activity has been removed from these statements.
 Governmental activities, which normally are supported by tax and intergovernmental revenues, are reported separately from business type activities, which rely to a significant extent on fees and charges for support.